 Like Jeremy Bentham, John Stuart Mill is a utilitarian who argues that happiness alone has intrinsic value, and that the fundamental moral obligation of a leader is to produce as much happiness as he or she can.
-(In fact, Mill's dad was close friends with Bentham, and Mill was Bentham's godson.)
-Unlike Bentham, however, Mill maintains that the quality of the happiness produced is of far more importance than its simple quantity.
+(In fact, Mill's father was extremely close friends with Bentham, and so Mill was Bentham's godson.)
+Unlike Bentham, however, Mill maintains that the quality of the happiness produced is far more important than its simple quantity.
 More pleasure is not always better.
-This means that Mill's conception of pleasure and happiness is radically different from that defended by Bentham, leading Mill's theory (now known as eudaimonistic utilitarianism) to diverge in some radical ways from classical utilitarianism.
+This means that Mill's conception of pleasure and happiness is radically different from that defended by Bentham, leading Mill's theory to diverge in some radical ways from classical utilitarianism.
+Mill's theory might then be called deliberative utilitarianism because of the importance it places on the higher-order faculties possessed by humans.
 Even so, the short story from Ursula Le Guin raises some serious concerns for any system of morality predicated on the need to increase the overall happiness-even of the kind of happiness proposed by Mill-of a group.